 Air Officer Scotland and RAF Leuchars Station Commander, Air Commodore Gerry Mayhew said:

-“As it has been proved many times in the past, the RAF is agile, adaptable and capable.
+At the end of his tour of Scottish RAF stations Air Chief Marshal Dalton said:“As it has been proved many times in the past, the RAF is agile, adaptable and capable.
 This is especially true of the Royal Air Force’s fast jet fleet which will soon see the Lightning II join the now battle proven Typhoon and the sterling Tornado GR4.
 This highly capable fast-jet force will enable the Royal Air Force to continue to fulfil its paramount duty, the control of the air over the whole of the UK and, when necessary, defend and promote our interests overseas in this uncertain world.”

 Editor: Simon Mander